Joseph Le Brix: Flight around the world

 By October 1927, Le Brix was a capitain de corvette ("corvette captain," the equivalent of a lieutenant commander).
 On 10 October, he and the French aviator Dieudonné Costes left Paris in the Breguet 19 G.R.
 Nungesser-Coli to attempt a trip around the world, with Costes as pilot and Le Brix as copilot and navigator.
 Their first leg was a flight to Saint Louis, Senegal, where they landed on 11 October.
-The second leg was the world's first aerial crossing of the South Atlantic Ocean, flying from Saint-Louis to Port Natal, Brazil, on 14–15 October.
+The second leg was the world's first nonstop aerial crossing of the South Atlantic Ocean, flying from Saint-Louis to Port Natal, Brazil, on 14–15 October.
 The two men then visited every country in South America before flying north across Panama and Mexico to the United States, reaching Washington, D.C., on 6 February 1928.
 By this time, their friendship had broken down, to the point that they almost had a fistfight during a reception hosted by the French ambassador in Washington.

 Despite their growing dislike for one another, the two men pushed on, flying across the United States to San Francisco, California.
 There they boarded a ship to cross the Pacific Ocean by sea.
 Arriving in Tokyo, Japan, they resumed their flight, stopping in French Indochina, India, French Syria, and Greece before completing their trip with an arrival before an enthusiastic crowd at Paris–Le Bourget Airport in Paris on 14 April 1928.
 The trip had covered 57,410 kilometers (35,652 miles) by air in 338 flight hours over 187 days with 43 stops.
 Le Brix's relationship with Costes was ruined, however; upon arrival at Paris–Le Bourget, Le Brix supposedly said sharply, "Finally I am no longer the servant of Costes."

 The round-the-world flight made Le Brix one of France's most famous aviators.
 Le Brix and Costes were both awarded the Distinguished Flying Cross by a special act of the Congress of the United States on 2 May 1928 in recognition of their achievement.

 After completing the around-the-world trip, Le Brix became an instructor at the flight school of the École Navale in Brest, training pilots for both French Naval Aviation and the French Army's air service, the Aéronautique Militaire.